caprazzo/Minima/readme.markdown

 Options to /index

-* ?devel: js and css files will be oaded separately and with all cacheing disabled
+* ?devel: JS and CSS files will be loaded separately and with all caching disabled
-* ?readonly: the ui be rendered as if in readonly mode
+* ?readonly: the UI be rendered as if in read-only mode

 ## Changelog

+### V 0.10 - 29 November 2011

+* inverted ui so 'add note button' now is always on top
+* when a user deletes a note, he is offered to undo
+* top bar is now pinned to the top of the viewport
+* edit/create note textarea expands as the user types
+* user can Alt-Enter or Ctrl-Enter to add a newline in note edit

 ### V 0.9 - 12 November 2011